 - a.
 Funds available for tuition reimbursement are budgeted annually and approved by the Board of Trustees.
 The College shall establish on an annual contract year basis a pool of no less than \$60,000.00 from which tuition reimbursement for members of the bargaining unit shall be paid, up to an annual maximum of fifteen (15) credit hours per individual. - b.
 The per-credit rate of reimbursement shall be equivalent to seventy-five percent (75%) of the current tuition rate for Ohio residents in a comparable program at the University of Cincinnati, or seventy-five percent (75%) of the cost of tuition at the institution granting the degree, whichever is less. - c.
 Any unused portion of the pool shall be carried over from year to year and added to the no less than \$60,000.00 annual pool.
-If a bargaining unit member is denied reimbursement in any year because the pool has been exhausted, he or she shall be reimbursed for those non-reimbursed hours in the next contract year and shall be awarded such reimbursement prior to any award to any other individual eligible for reimbursement in the next contract year. - d.
+If a bargaining unit member is denied reimbursement in any year because the pool has been exhausted, they shall be reimbursed for those non-reimbursed hours in the next contract year and shall be awarded such reimbursement prior to any award to any other individual eligible for reimbursement in the next contract year. - d.
 Bargaining unit members shall follow the timelines and procedures for submitting requests for tuition reimbursement as described in the current College Operations Manual. - e.
 Faculty members who receive tuition reimbursement shall remain at the College for at least one year following the date of submission of their documented receipts for reimbursement.
-Faculty members who voluntarily leave the employ of the College prior to one year following the date of any tuition reimbursement for other than bona fide medical reasons shall reimburse the College the amount of said tuition reimbursement.

-2. Upon presentation to the Director of Human Resources of proof that a member of the bargaining unit has obtained a master's degree from an accredited institution of higher education, the bargaining unit member's salary shall be increased by six percent (6%) beginning with the next pay period.
-Upon presentation to the Director of Human Resources of proof that the member of the bargaining unit has obtained a doctorate degree from an accredited institution of higher education, the member of the bargaining unit's salary shall be increased by eleven percent (11%) beginning with the next pay period.
+Faculty members who voluntarily leave the employ of the College prior to one year following the date of any tuition reimbursement for other than bona fide medical reasons shall reimburse the College the amount of said tuition reimbursement. - 2.
+Upon presentation to the Director of Human Resources of proof that a member of the bargaining unit has obtained a master's degree from an accredited institution of higher education, the bargaining unit member's salary shall be increased by six percent (6%) or the minimum rate of compensation for a Master's credential as specified in Article 8(E), whichever is higher.
+The adjustment shall be effective at the beginning of the next pay period after documentation has been received by Human Resources.
+Upon presentation to the Director of Human Resources of proof that the member of the bargaining unit has obtained a doctorate degree from an accredited institution of higher education, the member of the bargaining unit's salary shall be increased by eleven percent (11%) or the minimum rate of compensation for a Doctorate credential as specified in Article 8(E), whichever is higher.
+The adjustment shall be effective at the beginning of the next pay period after documentation has been received by Human Resources.